 If your company is considering filing a GAO protest, it might be helpful to understand the level of review exceptions to full and open competition that GAO follows.

-When GAO reviews a bid protest that challenges an agency’s use of other than full and open competition under CICA, it will only review the justification and approval documentation for the adequacy of the rationale and conclusions that the agency makes.
+When GAO reviews a bid protest that challenges an agency’s use of other than full and open competition under CICA, it will only review the justification and approval FAR documentation for the adequacy of the rationale and conclusions that the agency makes.
+See information on FAR Part 13.

 - The Agency must provide enough facts and explanation to support the legal authority it cites for the J&A.